The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 From those equalities and the constancy of the radii on~$C$, we deduce that~$C$ is a separating neighborhood of all its points for~$\Fs$ and~$\Fs^*$ and that condition~(ii) of Theorem~\ref{Thm : 5.7 deco good direct siummand} is satisfied for every separating radius~$i$.
 The decomposition result follows.

 Let us now assume that~$C$ is a virtual annulus.
 Denote by~$\Gamma_{C}$ its skeleton.
 Remark that the radii of~$\Fs$ and~$\Fs^*$, with respect to the weak triangulation~$S'$, are all spectral at the points of $\Gamma_{S'}=\Gamma_{S_{d}}$.
 Hence they remain unchanged if we compute them with respect to~$S'$ or~$S_{d}$.
 In particular, on $\Gamma_{C}$, two radii of~$\Fs$ (resp. $\Fs^*$), with respect to the weak triangulation~$S_{d}$, are either always equal or always different.
 Since they are locally constant outside~$\Gamma_{C}$, we deduce that~$C$ is a separating neighborhood of all its points.
 Note that, on~$C$, it is equivalent to compute the radii of~$\Fs$ and~$\Fs^*$ with respect to~$S_{d}$ or the radii of~$\Fs_{|C}$ and~$\Fs^*_{|C}$ with respect to the empty weak triangulation.
-The result now follows from Theorem~\ref{Thm : 5.7 deco good direct siummand}, whose condition~(i) is satisfied. }\fi \end{proof}
+The result now follows from Theorem~\ref{Thm : 5.7 deco good direct siummand}, whose condition~(i) is satisfied. }\fi \if{\comment{J\'er\^ome, Je pense qu'on peut \'eviter d'utiliser Kedlaya: \begin{enumerate} \item Il faut decomposer apr\`es extension des scalaires ? $\Omega$ o\`u il n'y a pas de points de type 4. \item Ensuite descendre la decomposition ? $K$ par Galois... (le galois stabilise la decomposition par unicit\'e de cette derni\`ere). \item Reste quand m\^eme ? comprendre le type de partition qu'on obtient sur $X$ (et non pas $X_\Omega$).
+Je crois qu'on est bien oblig\'e d'introduire des pseudo-triangulations.
+Ca revient plus ou moins au Remark \ref{Rk : clean sans Kedlaya} ... ? \end{enumerate} Il faudrait arriver \`a \'ecrire cette partie ... } }\fi \end{proof}

-\begin{remark} Without using Kedlaya's result, it is still possible to prove a slightly weaker statement by replacing~$X$ by $X\setminus T$, where~$T$ is the locally finite subset of~$X$ formed by the type~$4$ points in $\Gamma_{S}(\Fs)\cup \Gamma_{S}(\Fs^*)$.
-Then~$S_{d}$ is a weak triangulation of~$X\setminus T$ whose skeleton is $\Gamma_{S_d}=\bigl(\Gamma_{S}(\Fs) \cup \Gamma_{S}(\Fs^*)\bigr)\setminus T$.
+\begin{remark} Without using Kedlaya's result, it is still possible to prove a slightly weaker statement by replacing~$X$ by $X- T$, where~$T$ is the locally finite subset of~$X$ formed by the type~$4$ points in $\Gamma_{S}(\Fs)$.
+Then~$S_{d}$ is a weak triangulation of~$X- T$ whose skeleton is $\Gamma_{S_d}=\Gamma_{S}(\Fs)- T$.
 The other properties hold unchanged. \end{remark}